Aerospace Studies (Air Force ROTC)

 General Military Course

-The general military course (GMC) consists of one AFROTC course (1 s.h.) and a leadership laboratory taken each semester for two years.
+The general military course (GMC) consists of one AFROTC course (1 s.h.), physical fitness training, and a leadership laboratory taken each semester for two years.
 Any student who meets AFROTC qualifications and is in good academic standing is eligible to participate in the GMC.
 Students normally apply for the GMC up to the time they earn 60 s.h.
 Students who have earned more than 60 s.h. may enroll in the GMC if they are willing to extend their academic plan by a semester or more.

 Professional Officer Course